jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 Alternatively, under optimistic locking, the application developer may choose to perform rollback.
 In either case, responding to errors beyond informing the calling application is outside of Oboe's scope.

-IO errors in a non-blocking system cannot be handled via exception throwing because the call which will later cause an error will no longer be on the stack at the time that the error occurs.
-Error-events will be used instead.

-With further development Oboe could be used for perpetual streaming but at the moment there are not the tools to write out JSON like this.